pratyush2331/Lets-Learn-Git/README.md

 <br>
 <br>

-## If first time you are making changes in your repository
+## If this is your first time making changes in your repository
 ---
 step-1 : in GitHub, Create repository without README.md.
 So that you can also see codes and steps after creating repository in GitHub<br>
 step-2 : in VS Code's terminal, go to the folder which you want to upload in GitHub<br>